danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 ## RFC 5126 CMS Advanced Electronic Signatures (CAdES)

 {{Section 4.3.1 of ?RFC5126}} specifies mandatory signed attributes.

+One of the signed attributes is used to determine which certificate is used to verify the signature, so this CaDES is not affected by the attack.

 ## RFC 5024 ODETTE File Transfer Protocol 2